SumitKumarCSE/HTML/Notes.md

 6. `<bdo>`: BDO stands for Bi-Directional Override.
 Used to override the current text direction.`<bdo dir="rtl">This text will be written from right to left</bdo>`

 ## HTML links
+A hyperlink, often referred to simply as a link, is a reference or connection from one web page to another web page, document, or resource.
+It is typically represented as a highlighted or underlined text, an image, or a button that can be clicked or activated by a user.

+When a user clicks on a hyperlink, it triggers the browser to navigate to the linked location, which can be within the same website or on a different website altogether.
+Hyperlinks are an essential part of the World Wide Web, as they enable the interconnectedness of web pages and facilitate navigation between different online resources.
 ### anchor tag
 `<a>`: This tag in HTML is used to create hyperlinks, allowing users to navigate to different web pages or specific sections within a page.
 It stands for "anchor" and is often referred to as the 'anchor tag.'
 It is an inline element.